 Utilizing adult learning approaches to identify and address gender disparities, we provide technical assistance to integrate and mainstream gender into project activities.
 We are able to quickly adapt our state of the art gender assessment and analysis tools to specific country and regional contexts, allowing us to systematically identify gender and social inclusion gaps that prevent women, men, boys and girls from living equally healthy and productive lives.
 We work to then address barriers and integrate gender to change individual, community and workplace norms to create sustainable change and positive behaviors.
 In order to ensure that results are sex-disaggregated and routinely measured, we work with partners to develop gender-sensitive indicators that are routinely measured throughout project implementation.

-WI-HER staff have extensive experience in designing and delivering specialized gender integration workshops and trainings across multiple countries and contexts in Sub-Saharan Africa, Eastern Europe, and Asia.
+WI-HER staff have extensive experience in designing and delivering specialized gender integration workshops and trainings across multiple countries and contexts in Sub-Saharan Africa, Eastern Europe, Asia, South America and the Caribbean.
 We develop and adapt tools and training materials to enhance participant knowledge and skills in conducting gender analyses to identify and address gender gaps and barriers, developing monitoring and evaluation plans, developing gender-sensitive indicators, and collecting and analyzing sex-disaggregated data.

 Our trainings use updated, engaging adult learning techniques to deliver interactive workshops to build institutional capacity and allow participants to practice newly developed skills and ensure that they truly understand the material presented.
 Our trainings cover a wide range of topics including gender, gender integration, counter-human trafficking, and anti-workplace harassment.
 Training workshops have included train-the-trainer sessions on gender integration principles and practices for healthcare providers, clinic workers, and various implementing partner staff.
 WI-HER has also supported the development of an online e-learning course on gender integration and health systems strengthening for a global audience.
 Our wide range of training experience allows us to deliver high quality workshops customized for any level participant, in any region.